-This Spicy Garlic Edamame Appetizer is made in less than ten minutes and is packed with flavor.
+This garlic edamame recipe, an appetizer that is made in less than ten minutes and is packed with flavor, is one of the best edamame recipes out there!
 It has no oils and is super healthy.
-Make it spicy, simply adding chili flakes to the mix.
+Make it spicy by simply adding chili flakes to the mix.

 - Soy sauce – use tamari sauce or coconut aminos to make it gluten-free.

-- Garlic – use 1 teaspoon of garlic powder or 1 teaspoon of onion powder
+- Garlic – use one teaspoon of garlic powder or one teaspoon of onion powder

-- Ginger – use 1 tablespoon of ginger powder instead
+- Ginger – use one tablespoon of ginger powder instead.

 - Edamame - you can use shelled edamame beans instead of whole beans.
 Increase all seasonings by 50%.

 Steamer or colander.
-Any of them work.
-Just avoid edamame beans becoming in contact with water.
+Both work.
+Just avoid edamame beans coming in contact with water.
 They are delicate and just need a brief exposure to steam to be ready to eat.

 Small saucepan.
 Use a small saucepan to stir the seasonings.
 Since we use small quantities, a large one may make it hard to mix well, and the soy sauce may dry up immediately.

-Don’t overcook the garlic; otherwise, it will be bitter and ruin the marinade.
-The cooking takes only 2-3 minutes so, keep stirring and don’t get away from the saucepan.
+Try not to overcook the garlic; otherwise, it will be bitter and ruin the marinade.
+The cooking takes only 2-3 minutes, so keep stirring and don’t get away from the saucepan.

 Don’t overcook the edamame beans as they will become too soft and will lose their bright color—steam for 2 minutes, no more.